Our Process

 Event-Driven Architecture

-Event-driven architecture (EDA) focuses on the flow of events or messages between different components of a system.
+Event-driven architecture (EDA) focuses on the flow of events or messages between different system components.
 It enables loose coupling, as components react to events without explicit dependencies on each other.
 EDA is beneficial for handling asynchronous processes, real-time data processing, and building responsive and scalable systems.

 Service-Oriented Architecture (SOA)